linda-oranya/Data-Visualization-with-powerbi/README.md

-# Data-Visualization-with-powerbi
+# Data-Visualization-with-Power BI
-This is a visualisation with powerbi, using online sales data.
-The dashboard was also published online You don't need to have powerbi pre-installed on your system This dashboard has been published online already and can be accessed directly with the online link
+This is a visualisation with Power BI using online sales data.
+The dashboard too was also published online.
+You don't actually need to have Power BI pre-installed on your computer This dashboard has been published online already and can be accessed directly using the link.